MikeDigitize/Getting_Started_With_TDD/README.md

 3. The logic

 The interface is whatever we need to expose publically.
 Think about how this thing will be consumed and what it needs to return.
-The data is the values the functionality needs to come preloaded with - some of it will change, some of it will be constants.
-The logic is the calculations we need to make to achieve the purpose.
+The data is the values the functionality comes preloaded with.
+The logic is the calculations needed to achieve the goal.

 The interface is simply - generate euro millions.
 That's the only thing the consumer is interested in.
 And it should return an array of balls.
 The data is - 5 balls, the boundaries 1 and 50, 2 balls, the boundaries 1 and 12.
 The logic is - generate random numbers between x and y, no doubles in a set, balls in a set returned in numerical order

 ## Getting Started